Music recommendations

 Tweet of the Day

 Ok, I know I’m stretching things here, but there’s long been a connection between the recorder and birdsong in music, so I hope you’ll forgive me this one.
-These tiny little podcasts were originally devised in 2013 by Sir David Attenborough in 2013 and were broadcast at 6am each day.
-Each one lasts less than two minutes, but it’s amazing how much you can marvel at learn about different birdsongs in such a short time!
+These tiny little podcasts were originally devised in 2013 by Sir David Attenborough and were broadcast at 6am each day.
+Each one lasts less than two minutes, but it’s amazing how much you can learn about different birdsongs in such a short time!

 Find the Tweet of the Day podcast here.